 Albrecht-Kemper Museum of ArtJoseph

-The Albrecht-Kemper Museum of Art has one of the finest collections of 18th-, 19th-, 20th and 21st-century American art in the Midwest region.
+The Albrecht-Kemper Museum of Art has one of the Midwest's finest collections of 18th- through 21st-century American art.
 The mission of the Albrecht-Kemper Museum of Art is to bring excitement, awareness, and appreciation of American visual arts to all within the region through education, the permanent collection, temporary exhibitions, and the nurturing of regional artists.

 Lake of the Ozarks State Park - Cave ToursKaiser